 Acknowledgement: Picture: Modern learning by Tony Hall.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NoDerivs 2.0 Generic (CC BY-ND 2.0) licence. http://www.flickr.com/photos/anotherphotograph/582897120/.

-How to cite this piece: Smith, Mark K. (1996, 2001) ‘Learning in the community and community learning’, the encyclopaedia of informal education. [www.infed.org/lifelonglearning/b-edcom.htm]
+How to cite this piece: Smith, Mark K. (1996, 2001) ‘Learning in the community and community learning’, The encyclopedia of pedagogy and informal education. [www.infed.org/lifelonglearning/b-edcom.htm]

 © Mark K. Smith.
 First published July 1996.
 2001